Maxo1991/datacenter-rack-energy-manager/README.md

 2. Go to **File → Import**
 3. Select the file: `postman/DataCenterAPI.postman_collection.json`
 4. The collection will appear in your Postman workspace

+## Documentation

+Detailed functional documentation about how devices and racks are managed, as well as the allocation logic, can be found in [DOCUMENTATION.md](DOCUMENTATION.md).